heggesethlab/ClusterLongCat-mirror/ShinyApp/tab_text/clustering_methods/model_based.md

 ### Mixture of Markov Models

 Similar to the Mixture of Markov Models using MLE, the Bayesian inference method also assumes that each member of a cluster can be modeled by a cluster specific transition matrix.
 It is assumed that the rows of this matrix are independent are that each row is modeled by a Dirichlet distribution, and that this underlying distribution is identical for all clusters.
+Notably, this method's complexity grows much more slowly for longer length sequences, and is recommended when performing clusterings on the uncompressed data.
 Our app supports setting the 2 values for priors.
 The parameters of the Dirichlet distributions corresponding to on diagonal entries in the transition matrices and those corresponding to off diagonal entries.
 Parameters of this distribution are estimated using Markov chain Monte Carlo (MCMC).
 (Pamminger and Frühwirth-Schnatter 2010)

 To support interpreting the results, we create several visualizations for Bayesian estimated mixture of Markov models: